 In 2011, the then KU Vice Chancellor Prof. Olive Mugenda, who is the current CEO of the hospital pioneered a project of constructing the facility.
-The main aim was to establish a teaching, research and referral hospital facility that would see medical lecturers and student stop travelling to other hospitals for practicals and attachments.
+The main aim was to establish a teaching, research and referral hospital that would be used to coach students in the college of Health Sciences, practicals and attachments.
 The project came in mind at a time when the university was spending a hefty amount of money in facilitating for students practicals and attachments in external hospitals such as Kiambu and Embu Level 5 hospitals.

 In 2019, the national assembly through its health committee stepped in and negotiated funds from the treasury to aid the facility.
 Kenyatta University lost the hospital after it was transferred to the ministry of health in 2019 when president Kenyatta gazzeted it as a government parastatal, taking it away from the institution.
 A memorandum of understanding (MOU) was signed between the university and the hospital management to allow students and lecturers to continue using the facility for academic activities.
 However, that is not happening any more as students and lecturers are treated like complete strangers and have no stake at the facility.